benorama/ngrx-demo-apps/README.md

 First, compile `ngrx-demo-core` shared module.

-It is based on official Ionic module template: https://github.com/driftyco/ionic-module-template
+It is based on official Ionic module template, which supports Angular's ngc and Ahead-of-Time compiling out of the box. https://github.com/driftyco/ionic-module-template

-One of the key config settings is `"declaration": true` in `tsconfig.json` which will generate ‘.d.ts’ files (required to re-use the module in other Typescript projects).

 ```
 # Go into core module directory